Work Term Semester

 Work Term Site Visits

 During your work term a Co-op Coordinator will be in touch with you or your supervisor to schedule a site visit.
-Typically these are in-person, but for locations outside of Ontario, phone meetings, Skype or e-mail communication may take place.
-The meeting is normally 30 minutes with the supervisor to discuss student responsibilities and performance to-date and 30 minutes with the student to discuss progress, review feedback and co-op requirements for the remainder of the term.
+A work term visit may be conducted in-person, by phone, video conference or an electronic check in depending on your work term.
+The meeting is normally 30 minutes with the supervisor to discuss student responsibilities and performance to-date and 30 minutes with the student to discuss progress, learning goals and review feedback and co-op requirements for the remainder of the term.

 Work Term Reports